bbauska/Coursera-React/README.md

 -   [React-redux-form](https://davidkpiano.github.io/react-redux-form/docs.html)

-## Module: Client-Server Communication: Objectives and Outcomes
+<h2>Module: Client-Server Communication: Objectives and Outcomes</h2>

 In this lesson you will learn about communication between your React application and a server.
 You will establish a simple server using the